Mary Ethel Florey: Discovery of penicillin

 She worked along with Howard Walter Florey and carried out the first clinical trials of penicillin in 1941 at the Radcliffe Infirmary in Oxford on the first patient, a police constable from Oxford named Albert Alexander.
 Ethel Florey introduced police constable and first patient to Howard Florey.
 The patient started to recover, but subsequently died because they were unable, at that time, to make enough penicillin.
 It was the Florey team who actually made a useful and effective drug out of penicillin, after the task had been abandoned as too difficult.
 Mary Ethel Florey's work included administrating and recording "the clinical progress of the first large-scale trial of 187 cases of sepsis".

 Her major academic contribution is a four volume book titled The Clinical Application of Antibiotics.
 The first volume is dedicated to Penicillin and her research on that topic.
 The British Journal of Surgery published a review on the book in 1953 reading: "It is a veritable encyclopaedia for the use and abuse of penicillin.
 It surely must take its place in the library of every hospital as valuable work of reference, not only for the clinician but also the pathologist.
 The author and publisher are to be congratulated on its format and method of presentation."
 The volume on Penicillin also offered examples of misuse of antibiotics and warnings on dosage.

 Personal life

 Mary Florey met Howard Walter Florey in 1921 in Adelaide and married him on 19 October 1926 as the couple moved to London.
 According to the Australian Dictionary of Biography, "the marriage was to be unhappy, due in part to her poor health and in part to his intolerance".
-They had two daughters, Paquita Mary Joanna and Charles du Vé (also a physician).
+They had two children, Paquita Mary Joanna and Charles du Vé (also a physician).

 Her husband Howard Florey, who won the Nobel prize for his role in the discovery of penicillin, said of Mary Florey: "It must never be forgotten that if it wasn’t for Ethel penicillin would not have been introduced into medical practice when it was".

 Her photography is in the collections of the National Portrait Gallery.